 In the meantime, here’s her inspirational TED talk all about plastic waste and what it’s doing to our oceans and how she managed to get our supermarkets to move from plastic to cardboard cotton buds.

 Why so confusing?

-There are other symbols like this too, I discovered.
-Find out more about these symbols and what they really mean here.
-I think you might be surprised!
+There are other symbols like this too, I discover.
 In case it was just me being a bit dense about the green dot symbol in particular, I’ve asked a few of my friends and none of them knew what it meant either.
 All of them thought it meant there was some link with recyclability.